Pink tax: Senator Ben Hueso (D-San Diego)

 Democratic California State Sen. Ben Hueso of San Diego proposed a new version of the Gender Tax Repeal Act, SB-899, in 2016, but withdrew the bill after pushback from the California Retailers Association.
 It would have banned businesses in California from charging customers different prices for similar goods on the basis of gender.

 Delegate Jennifer Boysko, (D-Fairfax)

 Jennifer Boysko, a Democrat of the Virginia House of Delegates, in 2018 submitted HB 24, which would exempt menstrual supplies from sales and use taxes, in response to the Tampon Tax in Virginia.

-UK legislation
+New York legislation

-Period Products (Free Provision) (Scotland) Bill

-In Scotland Labour Member of the Scottish Parliament Monica Lennon campaigned to end period poverty since 2016.
-She introduced a Bill for an Act of the Scottish Parliament, the Period Products (Free Provision) (Scotland) Bill to make provision for free period products for anyone who needs them in 2019.
+On September 30, 2020, a new law went into effect in New York State as a part of the FY 2021 budget that prohibited businesses from charging different prices for "substantially similar" consumer goods or services that are marketed to different genders.
+It was a key element of Governor Andrew M. Cuomo's 2020 Women's Agenda.

+United Kingdom

+England

+In England, the UK Government is funding free period products to be accessed in schools, councils and public buildings.